Judges 4

 Judges 4 Commentary

 Mixed into this main story is the subplot of Heber the Kenite and his wife Jael.
 It is very important to note that the Kenites were nomadic people who lived within Israel’s territory.
 Over the sweep of the Old Testament, some supported Israel and some did not.
 This is critical to understanding the decision that Jael will make later.
-Heber’s clan had made residence in northern Israel, and had vowed themselves as an ally to Jabin and the Canaanites.
+Heber’s clan settled in northern Israel and had vowed themselves as an ally to Jabin and the Canaanites.
 This mutual transaction most likely involved an oath and sacrifice.
-Under this oath, the Kenites were bound to treating all the king’s people with hospitality.
+Under this oath, the Kenites were bound to treat all the king’s people with hospitality.

-After Barak lacks the faith to go to battle alone, he asks Deborah to come with him.
+For whatever reason, Barak isn’t confident going to battle with Sisera, so he asks Deborah to come with him.
 She tells Barak that because of his decision, he will not be recognized as the hero, and the credit will go to a woman.
-I assumed she meant herself, but that might not be the case as we read on.
+When I initially read this story, I assumed she meant herself, but that is not the case.
 Barak attacks Sisera and defeats his army, however, Sisera escapes.
-Barak continues to pursue west, but Sisera flees east to the land of the Kenites, most likely because he knows they are bound by oath as allies.
+Barak continues west, but Sisera flees east to the land of the Kenites, most likely because he knows they are bound by oath as allies.
 This is where it gets interesting.

 Jael fulfills her obligation and welcomes Sisera into her home.
-She comforts him with milk, and agrees to protect and hide him.
+She comforts him with milk and agrees to protect and hide him.
 However, after he falls asleep, she takes a tent peg and drives it into his skull!
-Whaaaaaat???
-What in the world can we take from this chapter?
+Wow!
+What can we take from this chapter?

 Subscribe